-All purchase requests must be submitted to the Office Manager on an official order (PO) form with the appropriate approval signatures.
-No purchases, charges, or commitments to buy goods or services on behalf of EVA can be made without a PO number.
+All purchase requests must be submitted to the HR and Operations Manager on an official order (PO) form with the appropriate approval signatures.
+No purchases, charges, or commitments to buy goods or services on behalf of EVA can be made without an approved Purchase Request form.
 EVA will not reimburse employees or assume responsibility for purchases made without authorization.
 Employees are not permitted to purchase supplies or equipment for personal use through the EVA Business Office.